-The system will be tested by testing each question of each homework to make sure that they work for both students and professors, and then testing if grades/points obtained by students in our application sync to the corresponding assignments made in Canvas.
-By using this testing method, it will ensure that all aspects of our system work.
+The PrairieLearn system was tested by testing each question of each homework to make sure that they work well on the student's end, where each question has a good set of randomizable parameters and autogrades correctly.
+Then, we tested if grades/points obtained by students in our application sync to the corresponding assignments made in Canvas.
+By using this testing method, it ensured that all aspects of our system work.

-5.5 Regression Testing
+5.5 REGRESSION TESTING

-To ensure that any new additions added don't break the old functionality of our project, we will create thorough documentation to explain everything that we've developed.
-We will also write comprehensive tests to cover all existing functionality within our project.
-A critical feature that we need to ensure doesn't break is that every component of our system will be scalable.
-By having everything be scalable, this will allow for anything that we've already developed to be adjusted in almost any way.
+To ensure that any new additions added don't break the old functionality of our project, we created thorough documentation to explain everything that we've developed thus far.
+We also performed rigorous testing of each homework to make sure all questions had proper functionality within our project.
+A critical feature that we ensured doesn't break our project is that every component of our system is scalable.
+By having everything be scalable, this allows for anything that we've already developed to be adjusted in almost any way, especially if next year's team decides to make any improvements to the stuff we created.
 Since PrairieLearn is a constantly growing framework, it is almost guaranteed that older functionality will need to be improved upon, thus having scalability is driven by PrairieLearn requirements.